NexMaker-Fab/guide-book/doc/0manage/access_safety.md

     * Keep the safety of lab;
     * Keep the clean of lab;
     * Confirm the condition of door and windows;
+4. Open time: You can go to lab anytime you need;

 *****